Cloudflare Inc. (NET) Downgrade Issued by Wall Street Gurus

-Cloudflare Inc. (NYSE:NET) went down by -0.27% from its latest closing price compared to the recent 1-year high of $221.64.
-The company’s stock price has collected -8.84% of loss in the last five trading sessions.
+Cloudflare Inc. (NYSE:NET) went up by 1.69% from its latest closing price compared to the recent 1-year high of $221.64.
+The company’s stock price has collected 14.02% of gains in the last five trading sessions.
 Barron’s reported on 08/05/22 that Cloudflare Stock Surges as Full-Year Revenue Forecast Is Raised

 Is It Worth Investing in Cloudflare Inc. (NYSE :NET) Right Now?